ar-51/ar-51.github.io/docs/New Unity Project/Adding a new Character in Unity.md

 # Adding a new Character
 {: .no_toc }

-The system support any type of Unity compatible Humanoid Character.
+The system supports any type of Unity-compatible Humanoid Character.
 {: .fs-6 .fw-300 }